-i.
-Comparison of Pictometry is made to current card in Proval a.
-If changes then additions need to be captured c.
-Determine if the property will need a field review:
+- i.
+Comparison of Pictometry is made to current card in Proval - 1.
+All angles must be viewed - a.
+If changes then additions need to be captured - c.
+Determine if the property will need a field review: - i.
+Any square footage discrepancies. - 1.
+Unable to make determination in Pictometry - ii.
+Needs an updated photo for grade, condition or other circumstances. - d.
+Owner has requested we do so.